 Making avocado pesto requires a blender or food processor.

-- Add all ingredients to a food processor (this is my fav affordable brand) or high-powered blender: avocado, olive oils, cashews, fresh lemon juice, thawed spinach, and fresh basil (plus salt and pepper!)
+- Add all ingredients to a food processor (this is my fav affordable brand) or high-powered blender (this is my blender): avocado, olive oils, cashews, fresh lemon juice, thawed frozen or fresh spinach, and fresh basil (plus salt and pepper!)